 Programs leading to certification are subject to New York State Department of Education revision.
 Please contact the graduate coordinator for the latest information on these programs.

-Additional health content courses (up to 15 credits by advisement) beyond the 36-credit core curriculum may be required to satisfy the academic requirements for professional certification as a health teacher by the New York State Department of Education.
+Additional health content courses (up to 12 credits by advisement) beyond the 33-credit core curriculum may be required to satisfy the academic requirements for professional certification as a health teacher by the New York State Department of Education.

 Admission to the Program

-All applicants for the master of science in education (health education) program must have completed a baccalaureate degree from an accredited college or university (see the Graduate Admissions section in this catalog for further details).
+All applicants for the master of science in education (health education) program must have completed a baccalaureate degree from an accredited college or university (see the Graduate Admissions section in this catalog for further details) and must provide proof of or be eligible to obtain an initial NY teaching certification in any subject area other than health*.
 All applicants will be evaluated on an individual basis to determine the course requirements for their program.
 Academic standards for acceptance into the program include the following:

 - Contact information for three academic or professional references.
 If contacted, the references should comment on the applicant's ability to do graduate work, including: